-A 31-Year-Old Kellyanne Conway Joked In 1998 Video About The KKK, Larry King’s Ex-Wives – And Sang [Video]
+A 31-Year-Old Kellyanne Conway Joked In 1998 Video About The KKK, Larry King’s Ex-Wives — And Sang [Video]

 It turns out SNL wasn’t too far off-script when Saturday Night Live imagined President Trump’s counselor and former campaign manager, Kellyanne Conway, as a woman with big dreams of stardom, as reported by the Inquisitr.
 Kellyanne was portrayed by Kate McKinnon on SNL, with the comedy show’s version of Kellyanne sitting in an interview, but imagining the real reasons why Conway joined Trump’s campaign — all for fame and fortune.
 Kellyanne danced and sang in the SNL sketch, set like the musical and film Chicago, with Conway tracking her rise from a blueberry farm to the big and bright political world.

 Now another video, published to YouTube on January 1 — but filmed in 1998 — shows what Kellyanne looked like nearly 20 years ago, when Conway was Kellyanne Fitzpatrick.
-Nearly two decades ago, Kellyanne performed the standup comedy routine for charity.
+Nearly two decades ago, Kellyanne performed a stand-up comedy routine for charity.
 Now that same video has swelled to more than 18,000 views — since Conway is more in the spotlight these days.
-In the video, Conway jokes about the KKK via cross burnings that Kellyanne joked about one politico potentially attending, and Kellyanne quipped about Larry King having many ex-wives.
+In the video, Conway jokes about the KKK via cross burnings that she joked about one politico potentially attending, and Kellyanne quipped about Larry King having many ex-wives.
 The irony is rife, considering Conway’s new boss.

 According to the New York Daily News, the video was filmed on November 26, 1998.
 Conway was performing as part of an event titled “D.C.’s Funniest Celebrity Charity Event.”
 At that point in time, Kellyanne was a 31-year-old with the “Pundette Blues,” not “Pundit Blues.”
-Conway worked for the Polling Company, Inc., as Kellyanne noted in the video, with Conway bemoaning her single status at that time.
+Conway worked for the Polling Company, Inc., as she noted in the video, with Conway bemoaning her single status at that time.
 Kellyanne also spoke plenty about being a lawyer who spent loads of time on news shows as a political pundit.

 Kellyanne Conway attempts comedy at 1998 charity event https://t.co/V1iMOS88tj pic.twitter.com/MJnBbLkzIJ